 July 2013: Epilepsy Innovation Seal of Excellence

-- Grant: Airbag Head Protection for People with Epilepsy
+- Project Title: Airbag Head Protection for People with Epilepsy

 Hovding Sverige AB

 Summary: This project starts from the airbag for cyclists, Hovding, that protects the cyclist's head in case of an accident.
 The aim is to take this technology and adapt it for people with epilepsy.
 This consists of two steps, to adjust the accident detection system to fit people of epilepsy and to develop new airbag that is rechargeable and reusable.
 The second step will make the product more affordable for the user.

 - Project Title: New Anticonvulsant with a Broad Spectrum of Activity